 To date, the Thanksgiving Rodeo School has donated almost raised over $85,000 to the JCCF.
 Participation has grown from 11 students in 2004 to over 50 students and 30 instructors in 2010.
+Today, the number of students is limited in order to give the most hands on attention to each student.
 Truly, Wes’ dream continues to “pay it forward”.

 Learn more about the school with these videos.

 Cowboy Spirit TV 12, Wes Stevenson and Stace Smith

 Cowboy Spirit TV 13, JW Harris

 Cowboy Spirit TV 14, Justin McDaniels